Ben Purser: SBL / NBL1 West

 In 2017, Purser again participated in the SBL All-Star Game and earned SBL All-Defensive Five honours.
 In the third game of the season, he had a season-high 25 points against the Cockburn Cougars.
 On 10 June, in his 250th SBL game, Purser scored a team-high 22 points in a 74–69 loss to the Goldfields Giants.
 The Hawks lost in the quarter-finals to the Willetton Tigers.
 In 27 games, Purser averaged 14.3 points, 8.0 rebounds and 4.0 assists per game.

 In 2018, Purser was named in the All-Defensive Team for the third straight year and earned All-SBL First Team honours for the first time.
 The Hawks went on a 12-game winning streak to finish in regular season in fourth place.
 He had a season-high 29 points in game two of the semi-finals against the Rockingham Flames, with the Hawks going on to reach the SBL Grand Final.
 In the grand final, Purser led the Hawks to a 94–87 victory over the Joondalup Wolves to win his first championship.
 He was named grand final MVP with 12 points, 10 rebounds and a game-high eight assists in playing all 40 minutes.
 He appeared in all 33 games, averaging 16.9 points, 8.3 rebounds and 5.6 assists per game.

 In 2019, Purser was named in the All-Defensive Team for the fourth straight year and finished fourth in SBL MVP voting.
 He had a triple-double with 10 points, 10 rebounds and 11 assists against the Mandurah Magic on 5 April, and had a season-high 24 points against the East Perth Eagles on 30 June.
 In July, he became the all-time leader in games played for Hawks men with 318.
 The Hawks lost in the semi-finals to the Joondalup Wolves.
 He appeared in all 30 games, averaging 14.6 points, 7.5 rebounds and 5.6 assists per game.

 With a cancelled 2020 SBL season due to the COVID-19 pandemic, Purser played for the Hawks in the West Coast Classic.
-He helped them reach the grand final, where they lost 96–81 to the Warwick Senators despite Purser's 24 points, nine assists, eight rebounds and two steals.
+He helped them reach the grand final, where they lost 96–81 to the Warwick Senators despite Purser's game-high 24 points, nine assists, eight rebounds and two steals.
 He appeared in all 15 games, averaging 16.0 points, 6.0 rebounds and 4.6 assists per game.